-Our gathering and processing segment operation and maintenance and general and administrative expenses increased \$1 million.
-The increase was primarily due to a \$4 million increase in materials and supplies and contract services expense as a result of additional assets in service, a \$3 million increase in expenses related to maintenance on treating plants as a result of increased activity on our Ark-La-Tex assets, a \$2 million increase in compressor rental expenses due to increased rental units, and a \$1 million increase in payroll-related costs.
-These increases were partially offset by a \$5 million decrease due to a loss on the disposal of assets in the second quarter of 2017, for which there were no comparable items in the second quarter of 2018, a \$3 million charge in the allowance for doubtful accounts due to the collection of accounts receivable in the three months ended June 30, 2018 that were previously included in the allowance for doubtful accounts.
+Our gathering and processing segment operation and maintenance and general and administrative expenses increased \$8 million.
+The increase was primarily due to a \$4 million increase in expenses related to maintenance on treating plants as a result of increased activity on our Ark-La-Tex assets, a \$2 million increase in compressor rental expenses due to increased rental units, a \$2 million increase in materials and supplies and contract services expense as a result of additional assets in service and a \$2 million increase in payroll-related costs.
+These increases were partially offset by a \$1 million decrease due to an increase in capitalized overhead costs as a result of an increase in capital projects in the third quarter of 2018.

-Our gathering and processing segment depreciation and amortization increased \$8 million due to additional assets placed in service primarily as a result of the Align Midstream, LLC acquisition in the fourth quarter of 2017.
+Our gathering and processing segment depreciation and amortization increased \$10 million primarily due to the amortization of customer intangibles acquired as part of the Align Midstream, LLC acquisition in the fourth quarter of 2017.